apiato/apiato/docs/_docs/B.general/porto-sap.md

 **Option 1) Using the Code Generator:**

-`php artisan apiato:container`     (this method is not avaialble yet, so jump to the manual creation below.)
+`php artisan apiato:container`     (this method is not available yet, so jump to the manual creation below.)

 **Option 2) manually:**